2021 Summer Reading Challenge!

-It’s time to “Imagine Your Story” by taking part in Juneau Public Library’s all-ages Summer Reading Adventure challenge.
-The Summer Reading Adventure begins on Monday, June 15th and ends on Friday, August 14.
-We have something planned for everyone (Babies & Toddlers: 0-3, Kids: 4-12, Teens: 13-17 and Adults: 18+).
+Summer means sun, fun, and READING!
+This year’s theme “Tails and Tales” will encourage us to read and explore the world of both domestic and wild animals.
+We welcome you to join us in this adventure by registering for Juneau Public Library’s all-ages Summer Reading Challenge.
+The Summer Reading Challenge begins on Monday, June 7th, and ends on Saturday, July 31st.
+We have something planned for everyone (Early Literacy: 0-5, Kids: 6-12, Teens: 13-17 and Adults: 18+).
 Register yourself or your whole family, track your reading minutes and complete activities to earn badges, rewards, completion certificates, and tickets towards prize drawings for each age category.

 How do I track my reading?
 How do I check in with the library?